hannahbus/demo_package/README.md

 (1) First navigate to the correct directory

-(2) Make sure that the version in the *setup.py* file and the link to the release on Github is correct
+(2) Make sure that the version in the *setup.py* file is correct (specifying a correct version)

 (3) Then, run the following commands in the terminal

+(4) Make sure that you specify the correct version in the directory dist

 ```
 python setup.py sdist